mollikka/GenomeRoll/README.md

 Modifiers are creature-specific things, that affect how offspring inherits status attributes.
 Offspring_status = (Mom_status + Dad Status)/Offspring_modifier

 The child's build modifier is determined by parents' modifiers.
 In the "inheritance" dict, parents' build modifiers correspond to a list of possible offspring builds (chosen randomly).

+####Notes
+* In the current version, at least one modifier must exist.
+(Tell me if you need to change this!)
+* In the current version, at least one status name must exist.
+* Every combination of two build modifiers must have a corresponding list entry in "inheritance".
+The key can be "SA" or "AS" for a case where parents have builds "S" and "A".
+Don't define both at once, though.